Pacific Catalyst offers small ship adventures throughout the Pacific Northwest.

 We love being able to introduce our guests to places we have discovered over our years of exploration.
 On our classic vessel, a literal one of a kind, we are able to provide the perfect conveyance for a return to the age of exploration.

-Our warm interior, with it's decades old varnished wood paneling, heavy beamed ceilings and glowing mahogany trim and furniture takes us back to a time when craftsmanship was the rule rather than the exception.
+Our warm interior aboard the Catalyst, with its decades old varnished, heavy beamed ceilings and glowing mahogany trim and furniture takes us back to a time when craftsmanship was the rule rather than the exception.
 The slow pulse of our original 1932 Washington Diesel engine, the only one like it in the world, makes Catalyst a living creature, with a strong iron heart.
 We use large battery banks that allow us to go for 12 hours without starting an engine to disrupt the quiet solitude that is at the core of a Pacific Catalyst trip.
 Why invest in a trip that feeds only a few of your senses?
 Why not spend what may be your one trip to Alaska being able to fully embrace; not just the sights that every guest on every big cruise ship will see, but also the cliff rimmed coves, the stunningly silent and calm anchorages where the only sounds are nesting Guillemots, or the explosive breaths of passing Humpback whales?
 Why not travel on a vessel that will stop for hours, engines off, drifting with an inquisitive Humpback who is intent on making eye contact with us?
 Instead of going off your diet for your vacation, why not find out how amazingly delicious healthy food can be?

 Please join us, we would love to meet you, hear your stories and share ours.
 Our lives are about sharing with you the Pacific Northwest waters that we love so much.
 We are one of the very few boats operating in the PNW that are true family operations.
-We are totally and completely committed to making your vacation the best experience it can be.
+We are totally and completely committed to making your vacation the best experience it can be..

 Southeast Alaska: Natural History Cruises